 Of Cherokee/Creek/Scot-Irish ancestry, Four Arrows (Wahinkpe Topa), aka Don Trent Jacobs, Ph.D., Ed.D., is former Dean of Education at Oglala Lakota College and current ly a professor with Fielding Graduate University.
 He is the author of 19 books and more than 100 chapters and articles on topics relating to Indigenous worldview, education, criticial inquiry and social/ecological justice.
 (See www.teachingvirtues.net) He is the recipient of the 2004 Martin-Springer Institute Moral Courage Award.
 He lives with his artist wife in Mexico.

-Savant publications include The Bahrain Conspiracy (2010 - a Kindle Genre Bestseller) and The Hanging of Dr. Hanson (in preparation)
+Savant publications include THE BAHRAIN CONSPIRACY (2010 - a Kindle Genre Bestseller) and THE HANGING OF DR. HANSON (2014)

 A doctor of Optometry, S. Stanley Gordon created a chain of optical offices in department stores throughout the country, which were later sold to Pearle Vision.
 The proceeds enabled him to fulfill a lifelong ambition to be a part of show business and start at the top as a theatrical producer in New York and London.
 Currently retired, he lives with his husband, Joe, in Pasadena, California.
 His son and his wife have blessed them with four terrific grandchildren (and two great-grandchildren).